jcvdav/villasenor-derbez/content/home/join.md

 My students enroll in the [PhD program in Environmental Science and Policy](https://abess.miami.edu/academics/ph.d.-program/index.html), jointly administered by the [Abess Center](https://abess.miami.edu/) and the [Department of Environmental Science and Policy](https://environmental-science-policy.earth.miami.edu/index.html) at the University of Miami.
+Students will also be part of the [Earth System Science](https://idsc.miami.edu/research/earth-systems/) initiative at the Institute for Data Science and Computing.

 Note that students don't join the lab to work on specific projects.
 You will have the opportunity to develop your own research projects, so long as they align with the topics outlined above.
-Additionally, my PhD students are required to enroll in the Ph.D.
-Econometrics sequence at the Department of Economics to gain proficiency in causal inference techniques, as well as my [Intro to Environmental Data Science](https://jcvdav.github.io/EVR_628/) class.
+Additionally, my PhD students are required to enroll in the PhD Econometrics sequence at the Department of Economics to gain proficiency in causal inference techniques, as well as my [Intro to Environmental Data Science](https://jcvdav.github.io/EVR_628/) class.
 Students may also opt to gain these skills via independent study or to substitute them for other quantitative skills (e.g. machine learning).
 All students